acuminous/cryptus/README.md

 [![Dependency Status](https://david-dm.org/cressie176/cryptus.svg)](https://david-dm.org/cressie176/cryptus)
 [![devDependencies Status](https://david-dm.org/cressie176/cryptus/dev-status.svg)](https://david-dm.org/cressie176/cryptus?type=dev)

 Cryptus is an ultra thin crypto wrapper for encrypting and decrypting utf-8 strings.
 It is based purely on Node's crypto library and has no additional production dependencies.
-The main reason to use crypto is because of it's reasonably secure default behaviour, whereas if you use the crypto directly you may make a mistake.
+The main reason to use cryptus is because of its reasonably secure default behaviour, whereas if you use the Node.js crypto module directly you may make a mistake.
 In short, what cryptus brings to the table is:

 * Reasonably secure defaults
 * Initialisation vector is combined with encrypted secret for easy storage